 AND "RESEARCH TOOLS AND METHODS IN SOCIO-CULTURAL ANTHROPOLOGY", AND OF THE EVALUATION OF GROUP WORK (COUNTING 1/3 EACH).

 Testi consigliati e bibliografia

-Other textbooks and articles will be proposed during the first lesson and discussed throughout the course.
+Other course material (textbooks, chapters and articles) will be proposed at the beginning of the course, uploaded on Moodle and discussed throughout the course.

-Please enrol to the course on Moodle.
-All the information, announcements and materials will be posted on the Moodle platform.
+All students are requested to register on the Moodle course page before the start of the course, since all information, announcements and materials will be posted on that platform.